JessicaBarclay/async-in-csharp/README.md

 * `Task` represents a single operation that does not return a value.
 * `Task<T>` represents a single operation that returns a value of type `T`.

+Word of warning - calling `Result` or `Wait` may cause a deadlock to your application.

 #### `async` and `await`
 You can use the `await` keyword in C# to asynchronously await `Task` and `Task<T>` objects.
 When you're awaiting a `Task`, the await expression is of type `void`.
 When you're awaiting a `Task<T>`, the `await` expression is of type `T`.
 An `await` expression must occur inside the body of an asynchronous method, marked with the `async` keyword in the method signature.